techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Which of the following conditions must be true in order for the code to throw an AssertionError?
 Assume you are using release 5.0.
 (Choose two.)

-a.
-The source code must be compiled with the -source 1.5 flag.
+A. The source code must be compiled with the -source 1.5 flag.

-b.
-The application must be run with the -enableassertions flag or another assertionenabling flag.
+B. The application must be run with the -enableassertions flag or another assertionenabling flag.

-c.
-The args array must have exactly zero elements.
+C. The args array must have exactly zero elements.

-d.
-The args array must have one or more elements.
+D. The args array must have one or more elements.

-Answer: BD
+ANSWER: BD
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: